giancarlooancia/numerical-aspects/README.md

 ![Logo of the project](https://raw.githubusercontent.com/jehna/readme-best-practices/master/sample-logo.png)

 # Numerical Aspects References
-> Just a bunch of references up to now.
+> Just a bunch of references.
 I use macOS 14.2 operative system, but many commands can be easily used in Linux with slightly changes.

 Here I collect useful guides to set up the working environment for the [Numerical Aspects course](https://github.com/paolofinelli)